Exploring maths with friends and peers

 Building Communities of Maths Learners

-You might not think that meeting to do maths can offer much of a fulfilling social opportunity.
+You might think that meeting to do maths can’t offer much of a fulfilling social opportunity.
 At Maths Explorers, we know it absolutely can – when we create a ‘club’ atmosphere!
-We’ve run our clubs with children and adults in this social way for years now, making an activity-based social meet-up the anchor point upon which maths skills & understanding has been built.
+We’ve run our clubs with children and adults in this social way for years now, making an activity-based maths meet-up the anchor point upon which social learning around the practice of maths skills & understanding has been built.

 The social dynamic of our clubs naturally has to adapt and change when we’re online, however, we see the potentials for exploring maths together online as not necessarily worse or better than in-person meet-ups, only different.